kevinyswong/kevinyswong.github.io/index.md

   similarly to low-status individuals on certain dimensions to avoid looking like middle-status individuals who themselves want to avoid looking low status.
   </blockquote>
   What great fun!
-The monumental scale of our capitalist endeavors amounts to no more than a collective game of tag!
+The monumental scale of our capitalist endeavors, even among liberals who champion anti-capitalism, amounts to no more than a collective game of tag!
 But we learn there's a cost!
 The researchers continue:
   <blockquote>
   While economists often suggest that widely recognizable markers will be preferred . . . we demonstrate that by selecting subtle signals, certain